SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 50 and 100 GB for them.
 (By extension, providers that want to provide larger disks have been advised to choose 200, 500, 1000, ...
 GB for these.)

-Next to the each flavor with a root disk size (e.g. `SCS-4V-16-50`), SCS also mandates a flavor without a root disk (e.g. `SCS-4V-16`).
+Next to each flavor with a root disk size (e.g. `SCS-4V-16-50`), SCS also mandates a flavor without a root disk (e.g. `SCS-4V-16`).
 This is useful, as OpenStack also allows users to boot from a preexisting disk ("volume") or to allocate block storage (a virtual disk) with